Jefferson College (Missouri): Athletics

 Jefferson College is a member of the National Junior College Athletic Association Division I, NJCAA Region XVI and the Missouri Community College Athletic Conference.

 The college fields teams in men's baseball and soccer, and women's basketball, soccer, softball and volleyball.
 The teams are known as the Vikings.

 Jefferson College Foundation

 Founded in 1991, the Foundation supports the educational opportunities at Jefferson College by hosting events.
 Proceeds from the events help provide scholarships for students in need of assistance.
 The Foundation also provides entertainment for members of the community and their families.

 Student life

-Victor the Viking is the mascot of Jefferson College.
+Viktor the Viking is the mascot of Jefferson College.

 Student media

 Jefferson College Television (JCTV) provides educational opportunities in broadcast journalism.

 Student organizations

 The Office of Student Development includes a variety of clubs and organizations on campus that provide students the opportunity to participate as members and/or take leadership roles.
 In addition, students are made aware of volunteer opportunities available within the community.